How applying through PARTNERS secured my place at universityby Caroline Hardaker

 ‘I was applying to do History back then, and we had a lecturer from North Shields teaching us about local history.
 It was great because the lecturer was really engaging and fun.’

 Taking part in the PARTNERS programme meant that Sam secured a place on his chosen course.
 ‘I actually didn’t get the grades I needed to study History, but later when I decided I wanted to do English Language, the admissions team saw my completion of summer school as evidence that I was a committed and eager student who really wanted to be here at university.'

-Sam is now employed as one of the activities assistants for the Give It A Go (GIAG) events programme, an initiative run by the Students’ Union which supports and encourages students to get involved with activities, make friends, and enrich their time at university by giving new things a go.
+Sam went on to work as one of the activities assistants for the Give It A Go (GIAG) events programme, an initiative run by Newcastle University's Students’ Union.
+The programme supports and encourages students to get involved with activities, make friends, and enrich their time at university by giving new things a go.

 ‘I think PARTNERS gave me a good philosophy in regards to university, to just get involved in anything that's going on.
 There were so many benefits, and understanding how different university life would be helped me to feel more confident about going.’

 The PARTNERS Programme has been running since 2000 and is one of the most well-established supported entry routes to higher education of its kind.

 Over 7,000 students have gone on to study at Newcastle University via the PARTNERS Programme.
 It offers a range of support and opportunities to help you make a successful application to Newcastle University.
 Find out how PARTNERS could help you join us at Newcastle University.

 Published By Caroline Hardaker on 25/11/2019 | Last Updated 15/02/2022